qaalabs/fabric/docs/18-monitor-hub/instructions.md

 ## Clean up resources

 In this exercise, you have created a lakehouse, a dataflow, and a Spark notebook; and you’ve used the monitoring hub to view item activity.

+Once you've finished exploring your lakehouse, you should delete the workspace you created for this exercise.

 1. Navigate to Microsoft Fabric in your browser.